johnwcowan/r7rs-work/RestartsCowan.md

 restarter are made available to the user, and the user is allowed to specify a value corresponding to each string.

-The interactor then calls `restarrt` on the restarter and the user's values.
+The interactor then calls `restart` on the restarter and the user's values and returns whatever `restart` returns.

 `(restart-interactively `*restarters*`)` -> *values* (may not return)